Walter Bache: The Working Men's Society

-In the summer of 1867, Bache and Dannreuther formed "The Working Men's Society," a small association to promote the music of Wagner, Liszt and Schumann in England, with Karl Klindworth as an elder statesman for the group.
+In the summer of 1867, Bache and Dannreuther formed "The Working Men's Society", a small association to promote the music of Wagner, Liszt and Schumann in England, with Karl Klindworth as an elder statesman for the group.
 The Society met regularly at one another's homes for the study and discussion of this music.
 The first study session met in December and consisted of the "Spinning Song" from Wagner's opera The Flying Dutchman, played by Dannreuther in Liszt's piano transcription.
 At the meeting the next month, the group tackled the first two scenes of Das Rheingold.
 The meeting which followed featured a reading of Die Walküre.
 Neither of the latter two works had been presented anywhere; their world premieres at the Munich Court Opera were still two years away.
 Klindworth's special relationship with Wagner ensured that the group had access to the scores.
-In the July 1869 meeting, Liszt pupil Anna Mehlig played Liszt's First Piano Concerto for the group.
+In the July 1869 meeting, Liszt pupil Anna Mehlig played Liszt's Piano Concerto No. 1 for the group.
 Wagner and Liszt were not the only composers discussed—Bach, Beethoven, Chopin, Henselt, Raff and Schumann were among the others whose music was featured.
 However, the main focus of the group remained the music of Wagner.